peterjobes/jekyll-now/_posts/2019-07-04-pushing-the-redline-tynedale-10k-2019.md

 The official results put my chip time as 40:00 bang on.
 Not the sub-40 I'd hoped for, but a 43 second PB none the less.
 After eighteen months of struggling for pace, I seem to be in a purple patch now.

+I'd definitely recommend the Tynedale 10k.
+The Harriers do a great job of organising and it's a perfect summer's evening out.
+The course is mainly on the road, there's some single track but it definitely feels like a road race.
+It's a good quick route and really scenic running between some of the villages on the Tyne.
+As an added incentive all finishers get a pie and peas supper at the Adam & Eve pub on Prudhoe Riverside.

 Tynedale, you've been good to me.

 *(Many thanks to Tynedale Harriers for the photographs)*